 Beyond the right clothing, it’s just as important to focus on your food and hydration in the winter as it is anytime of the year with some subtle differences.
 First and foremost, realize that your need for carbohydrate at any given intensity is probably going to be higher when it’s cold.
 So don’t forget to eat and to bring those simple sugars outdoors with you.
 Next, just because you may not sense that you are losing a lot of fluid or you may not feel that you need to drink, making sure you stay on top of your hydration, especially with something warm.
 It’s a lot easier to keep your core temperature up from the inside out than it is from the outside in, so having an insulated bottle and keeping some warm hydration product can be a small but significant thing.
-This is one of the main reasons we decided to develop our Apple and Cinnamon Exercise Hydration Drink Mix.
+This is one of the main reasons we decided to develop our Matcha and Lemon Exercise Hydration Drink Mix.
 We wanted something to use on those cold days that would taste good hot and that would remind us to bring something hot out with us that had some calories and electrolytes.
 Finally, use common sense.
 Sometimes it’s best to just stay indoors and go to the gym, get on a treadmill, or ride the trainer.
 Be smart out there and use your head.
 In cold weather, it’s really our best tool.

 For more on the topic, check out the references below: